8manos/wc-variations-radio-buttons/readme.txt

 The radio buttons will be toggled dinamically so your customers won't be able to choose non existent variations.

+### Theme Compatibility

+This plugin may not work out of the box with some themes.
+This is due to a theme having its own template for variation selection (single-product/add-to-cart/variable.php).

+To make this plugin work with a non compatible theme, a [child theme](http://themify.me/docs/child-themes) has to be created.
+Then copy plugins/wc-variations-radio-buttons/templates/single-product/add-to-cart/variable.php to themes/your-child-theme/woocommerce/single-product/add-to-cart/variable.php

+### Github

 Contribute at https://github.com/8manos/wc-variations-radio-buttons

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Changelog ==

+= 1.0.2 =
+* Now works better with some themes.

+= 1.0.1 =
+* WooCommerce 2.4 compatibility.

+= 1.0 =
+* First release.